gregates/gregates.github.io/content/pmtud.md

 as long as the request rate was low enough, S3Cache could catch up and drain what made it into the buffer after the pause ended.

-So in normal operation, basically all observed failures of GET requests to S3Cache were the result of UDP datagrams being dropped by S3Cache's host OS or the client's host OS due to overflowing socket buffers.
+So in normal operation, basically all observed read failures were the result of UDP datagrams being dropped by S3Cache's host OS or the client's host OS due to overflowing socket buffers.